 The Group has tax losses which arose in India of ₹ 9,459 (as at March 31, 2023: ₹ 7,472) Million.
 Out of these, losses of ₹ 5,476 (as at March 31, 2023: ₹ 2,066) Million represents business losses which are available for offset for eight years against future taxable profits of the companies in which the losses arose.
 Majority of these business losses will expire in March 2032.
 Remaining losses of ₹ 3,983 (as at March 31, 2023: ₹ 5,406) represent the unabsorbed depreciations which will be available for set-off against the future taxable profits for indefinite period.
-MAT Credit not recognised as at March 31, 2023: ₹ 852 Million].
-Such MAT credit has not been recognised and included as a component of deferred tax asset in the balance sheet, as, on the basis of the assessment made by the management of the respective Company's profitability and operational plans in the foreseeable future, the management is of the view that presently, there is no convincing evidence that the respective Company is eligible to utilise the unused MAT credit.
+MAT Credit not recognised as at March 31, 2024 is ₹ 354 Million (March 31, 2023: ₹ 852 Million).
+Such MAT credit has not been recognised and included as a component of deferred tax asset in the balance sheet, as, on the basis of the assessment made by the management of the respective Company's profitability and operational plans in the foreseeable future, the management is of the view that presently, there is no convincing evidence that the respective Company would be liable to pay income tax under the normal provisions of the Income-tax Act for the periods up to which the Company is eligible to utilise the unused MAT credit.